firebitsbr/fraud-detection-neuromorphic/reports/PYLANCE_FIXES_REPORT.md

 1. **Imports Explícitos**:
  - Evitar wildcard imports (`from module import *`)
  - Listar símbolos necessários explicitamente
- - Facilita rastreamento de dependências
+ - Facilita rastreamento of dependências

 2. **Path Handling Robusto**:
- - Usar `pathlib.Path` ao invés de strings
+ - Use `pathlib.Path` ao invés of strings
- - Verificar existência de diretórios antes de adicionar ao path
+ - Verify existência of diretórios before of adicionar ao path
- - Evitar duplicação no `sys.path`
+ - Evitar duplicação in the `sys.path`

-3. **Estrutura de Pacote Python**:
+3. **Structure of Pacote Python**:
- - Criar `__init__.py` em diretórios de módulos
+ - Create `__init__.py` in diretórios of modules
- - Definir `__all__` para controlar exports
+ - Definir `__all__` for controlar exforts
- - Adicionar docstrings e metadados
+ - Adicionar docstrings and metadata

-4. **Configuração de IDE**:
+4. **Configuration of IDE**:
- - Configurar Pylance com paths extra
+ - Configure Pylance with paths extra
- - Ajustar severidade de diagnósticos quando apropriado
+ - Ajustar ifveridade of diagnósticos when apropriado
- - Facilitar autocompletar com `extraPaths`
+ - Facilitar autowithplehave with `extraPaths`

 ---

-## Próximos Passos Recomendados
+## Next Steps Rewithendata

 ### Opcional - Melhorias Futuras
-1. **Remover imports não usados**:
+1. **Remover imports not usesdos**:
- - `datetime` em demo.ipynb (se não usado)
+ - `datetime` in demo.ipynb (if not usesdo)
- - `TemporalEncoder`, `TransactionEncoder` (se não usados)
+ - `TemporalEncoder`, `TransactionEncoder` (if not usesdos)

 2. **Type hints**:
- - Adicionar type hints nos módulos src/
+ - Adicionar type hints in the modules src/
- - Melhorar inferência de tipos do Pylance
+ - Melhorar inferência of tipos from the Pylance

 3. **Docstrings**:
- - Adicionar docstrings em funções de encoders.py
+ - Adicionar docstrings in funções of encoders.py
- - Documentar parâmetros de models_snn.py
+ - Documentar parâmetros of models_snn.py

 4. **Tests**:
- - Criar testes unitários para encoders
+ - Create testes unitários for encoders
- - Validar outputs de models_snn
+ - Validar outputs of models_snn

 ---

-## Conclusão
+## Concluare

- **Todos os erros críticos do Pylance foram corrigidos**:
+ **Todos os errors críticos from the Pylance were corrigidos**:
-- Imports de módulos customizados resolvidos
+- Imports of modules custom resolvidos
 - Wildcard imports substituídos
-- Estrutura de pacote Python correta
+- Structure of pacote Python correta
-- Configuração de IDE otimizada
+- Configuration of IDE otimizada

- **Avisos remanescentes são benignos**:
+ **Warnings remanescentes are benignos**:
-- Variáveis importadas mas não usadas (comum em notebooks)
+- Variables importadas but not used (common in notebooks)
-- Type incompatibilities menores (pandas/numpy)
+- Type inwithpatibilities minor (pandas/numpy)
-- Não afetam execução dos notebooks
+- Não affect execution from the notebooks

- **Notebooks prontos para uso**:
+ **Notebooks prontos for uso**:
-- Syntax válida
+- Syntax valid
 - Imports funcionais
-- Configuração Pylance
+- Configuration Pylance
-- Estrutura de projeto correta
+- Structure of projeto correta

 ---

-**Executado por**: GitHub Copilot
+**Executado for**: GitHub Copilot
-**Modelo**: Claude Sonnet 4.5
+**Model**: Claude Sonnet 4.5
 **Timestamp**: 2025-01-27T11:30:00Z